 You still do have to study for Step 2 CS.
 Passing will require a knowledge of how to approach a patient online, gather information, develop a differential diagnosis and diagnostic workup plan, and use patient-centered communication.
 MedSchoolCoach Step 2 CS program is the perfect way to study for the upcoming exam with a tutor by your side.

-Watch Dr. Faustine Ramirez, MedSchoolCoach Master Tutor, explain what USMLE Step 2 involves.
+Watch Dr. Faustine Ramirez, MedSchoolCoach Master Tutor, explain what USMLE Step 2 involves, and learn some good tips on how to pass USMLE online.

 Learn how private USMLE tutoring from the best coaches in the country can improve your odds of landing the residency of your choice!